aeirola/terraform-provider-bitbucket/README.md

 # Maintenance status

-Unmaintained, maintainers needed!
+!> Deprecated!
+Please use one of the more maintained forks, for example [DrFaust92/bitbucket](https://registry.terraform.io/providers/DrFaust92/bitbucket).

 I just took the archived repository, and released it to the Terraform Registry.
-I'm not a Go developer, so I'll not be able to maintain this repository in the long run.
-PRs are welcome, and I'll try to merge and release them as frequently as possible.
+I'm not a Go developer, so I'm not going to maintain this repository anymore.

 If you would like Atlassian to take ownership of the provider, you can voice your opinion at [BCLOUD-17209](https://jira.atlassian.com/browse/BCLOUD-17209).